-If you read Saturday’s newsletter, you may recall that I wrote about how our quiet Thanksgiving at home was wonderful but that it didn’t go off without a couple of mini hitches, like jamming the garbage disposal (here’s how to unclog it, should it ever happen to you) and losing the Roku remote for an hour, so I couldn’t watch the football game.
-BTW: The Roku Streaming Stick+ is 42% off right now ($29 instead of $50), which is a way better deal than I got when I purchased it on Prime Day!
+Last year, we had a wonderful Thanksgiving at home but it didn’t go off without a couple of mini hitches, like jamming the garbage disposal (here’s how to unclog it, should it ever happen to you) and losing the Roku remote for an hour, so I couldn’t watch the football game.
+Buy a Roku streaming stick here.

 Just to paint the whole picture for you, I turned the house upside down looking for that remote.
 I looked in the pantry, the washer and dryer, my pockets (four times), the garbage can, the recycling bin, between the cushions, under the couch, in the bathroom, in the kids’ toy baskets, inside the refrigerator, in the freezer, in the Christmas tree.
 Upstairs, downstairs.
 Basically everywhere.
 And then again.
 Our 15-month-old is obsessed with remotes so we figured she literally could have put it anywhere.